-- Discuss the desire to bankrupt a semester with your academic adviser.
+- Discuss the desire to bankrupt a semester with your academic advisor.

-- If you qualify, complete an "Academic Bankruptcy Form" at the Office of the University Registrar, 107 Canfield Administration Building South, and ask your adviser to sign the form.
+- If you qualify, complete an "Academic Bankruptcy Form" at the Office of the University Registrar, 107 Canfield Administration Building South, and ask your advisor to sign the form.

 - The Office of the University Registrar may request an interview before authorizing the bankrupting of a semester.